Vinietro/portfolio-management-bybit/API_SETUP.md

 1. Enter your API credentials in the application
 2. Click "Test Credentials" to verify basic connectivity
-3. Check the wallet breakdown to see balances from all three wallets
+3. Check the wallet breakdown to see balances from both wallets
-4. If futures or earn balances don't appear, check the console for specific error messages
+4. If earn balances don't appear, check the console for specific error messages

 ## Support